sanskrit-coders/sanskrit-documentation-theme-hugo/README.md

 - Search
   - JSON based title/ url search
   - Search engine optimization markup and indices - which you would use with various search engines.
+  - Local content pagefind-based search UI.
+(Can be overridden by another identically named file.)
 - Reading
   - A layout which automatically adjusts to the user's screen size.
   - Embedding audio and video items.
 Ability to sequentially play audio tracks within a page.